What is Amniocentesis and Do I Need One if Iโ€™m Pregnant?

 • Preterm labor

-What if Amniocentesis Results Are Positive?
+What if Amniocentesis Results are Positive?

 Positive amniocentesis results mean your child will be born with a genetic or chromosomal condition.
 While receiving positive amniocentesis results can be difficult, it can also prompt early meetings with relevant experts.

 Disability experts, geneticists, and others can help you interpret your results, what they mean for you and your child, and how to best manage the pregnancy going forward.
+This can mean making arrangements to properly accommodate the child or the decision to terminate the pregnancy.

 Amniocentesis vs. Other Prenatal Tests